Hierarchical Clustering Based on Dissimilarity or Beta-Diversity

 boolean

-indicating if the dissimilarity matrix should be randomized, to account for the order of sites in the dissimilarity matrix.- n_runs
+indicating whether the dissimilarity matrix should be randomized to account for the order of sites in the dissimilarity matrix.- n_runs

-number of trials to randomize the dissimilarity matrix.
+The number of trials for randomizing the dissimilarity matrix.

 - keep_trials